inspec/inspec/docs/profiles.md

 For example, a control:

+    # define these attributes on the top-level of your file and re-use them across all tests!
     val_user = attribute('user', default: 'alice', description: 'An identification for the user') val_password = attribute('password', description: 'A value for the password')